 Tiny homes and insurance

 The impact of tiny homes and insurance will vary with the characteristics of each tiny home.
-Tiny homes that have the following characteristics should have little trouble finding conventional homeowner insurance:
+Depending on your province of residence, tiny homes that have the following characteristics should have little trouble finding conventional homeowner insurance:

 - Built on a permanent foundation

 - Equipped with central heat, plumbing and septic systems and electricity

 - Built with permits, and having passed building inspections by the local building office

 Tiny homes not meeting the above criteria may require a more specialised solution.
 Tiny homes built on wheels may need an RV-type policy.
 Homes built without modern amenities may also need customised solutions.

 In all cases, your individual situation should be reviewed with your insurance representative to determine what’s available and what the best course of action is.